Yohai Aharoni: Club career

 On 30 September 1967, Aharoni scored the first goal in Hapoel Mahane Yehuda's 5–2 defeat of Hapoel Ramat Gan in Israel's first tier of that era, the Liga Leumit.
-In January 1968, Hapoel Petach Tikva pressured Mahane Yehuda, through the Petah Tikva Worker's Council of Israel's largest trade union, to trade Aharoni against three specific players of their own.
+In January 1968, Hapoel Petah Tikva pressured Mahane Yehuda, through the Petah Tikva Worker's Council of Israel's largest trade union, to trade Aharoni against three specific players of their own.
 Mahane Yehuda refused the offer and Aharoni went on quarantine so he could be released from his club.

-After the quarantine, in 1969–70, Aharoni had 18 caps for Hapoel Petach Tikva, 17 of which were in the opening squad.
-His Hapoel Petach Tikva debut was on 18 October 1969, in a 0–0 draw against Hapoel Haifa.
+After the quarantine, in 1969–70, Aharoni had 18 caps for Hapoel Petah Tikva, 17 of which were in the opening squad.
+His Hapoel Petah Tikva debut was on 18 October 1969, in a 0–0 draw against Hapoel Haifa.
 In the summer of 1971, after a season at Beitar Tel Aviv, he quit his playing career due to an injury.

 International career

 Aharoni earned five caps for the Israel national team, scoring one goal against India in the 1964 AFC Asian Cup.
 His first cap was on 26 May 1964 against the Hong Kong national team, a game that Israel won 1–0.
 His last cap was a friendly game against the Netherlands on 26 January 1965, ending in a 1–0 loss for Israel.